filiphric/how-to-steal-ai-job/slides.md

 # Changing focus to A.I.
 <!--
+- that’s how it happened, this is how you actually lose your job to A.I.
 - and I absolutely hated that, I was angry
 - what do you mean AI?
 - here we are, creating this amazing engineering marvel,